lohitpt252003/DATA/data/problems/P5/details/description.md

-Given two non-negative integers, $num1$ and $num2$, represented as strings, return the sum of $num1$ and $num2$ as a string.
+Given two non-negative integers, $a$ and $b$, return their sum.
+The numbers can be very large.

-You must not use any built-in BigInteger library or convert the inputs to integers directly.